chris56974/dark-session-manager/README.md

 # [Dark Session Manager (DSM)](https://github.com/chris56974/dark-session-manager)

 DSM is a session manager inspired by [Workona](https://workona.com/), except the emphasis is not on work but on organized browsing.

-They do a bunch of other stuff that I don't plan on doing like cloud integrations (Figma, GCloud, Zoom), [universal search](https://workona.com/help/search/), [templates](https://workona.com/templates/), [mobile apps](https://workona.com/help/mobile-support/), etc. So check them out if you want that stuff.
+## Development

+1. Clone/fork the directory

+2. Go to the extensions page of your browser (brave://extensions) and enable "developer mode".

+3. Then click "load unpacked" and point it to this directory

+4. The extension should then be available in your extensions page

-## Chrome Extension Basics
+## Chrome Extension Notes

-This chrome extension only uses a single "extension page" at app/dsm.html.

-It doesn't use any content scripts (scripts that are injected into the webpage that the user is browsing).
+This chrome extension doesn't use any content scripts (scripts that are injected into the webpage that the user is currently browsing).

+The default CSP was enough for my needs, it looks something like this...

 ```json
 "content_security_policy": {